Tom and Jerry: A Nutcracker Tale: Production

 According to Brandt, Joseph Barbera decided on a Nutcracker adaptation as he thought its music fit perfectly with Tom and Jerry.
 The Amazon page for the DVD appeared sometime in August 2007.

 Widescreen

 Tom and Jerry: A Nutcracker Tale was the fourth Tom and Jerry film to be filmed in high-definition widescreen (the first three being Tom and Jerry: Blast Off to Mars, Tom and Jerry: The Fast and the Furry and Tom and Jerry: Shiver Me Whiskers), although the Region 1 DVD and the U.S. version of Boomerang were in full screen (cropping the left and right of the image).
-The film is broadcast in widescreen on Cartoon Network in the United States, as well as a Blu-ray version.
+The film is broadcast in widescreen on Cartoon Network in the United States, as well as the 2020 Blu-ray and DVD version.

 Reception

 Paul Mavis of DVD Talk gave the film a very positive review saying "Tom and Jerry: A Nutcracker Tale earns marks for embracing an operatic storyline while keeping the essential punish-Tom-with-pain gags that made Tom and Jerry such a successful franchise for decades."
 Meanwhile, Nick Lyons criticized it, stating "Tom And Jerry: A Nutcracker Tale is a rushed animated feature that was simply made to cash in on the Christmas holiday.
 Avoid this one and rent or buy a holiday classic like the animated Grinch."

 Renee Schonfeld of Common Sense Media rated the film 4 out of 5 stars (making it the highest rated Tom and Jerry film on the site) saying "especially at holiday time, for kids who understand cartoon action, it's a delightful entertainment.
 Teens and grown-ups might like it, too."